Step 1: Agent Deployment

 helm get values superstream --namespace superstream

-Run the Upgrade command:
+Run the upgrade command:

 helm upgrade --install superstream superstream-agent/superstream-agent -f custom_values.yaml --namespace superstream --wait